mahesh-proclink/AI_Session3_ChatbotWithRAG/README.md

 # PDF Chatbot with RAG

-This project is a **Retrieval-Augmented Generation (RAG)** chatbot that allows you to upload PDF files and interact with them using natural language queries.
+This project is a **Retrieval-Augmented Generation (RAG)** chatbot that allows users to upload documents (.pdf, .txt, .docx, .xlsx) files and interact with them using natural language queries.
 It uses **FastAPI** for the backend, **FAISS** for vector storage, and **Google Gemini (via LlamaIndex)** for embeddings and LLM responses.

 ---

 ## 🚀 Features
-- Upload multiple PDF files per session
+- Upload and process PDF, TXT, DOCX, and XLSX files
 - Store and retrieve sessions
 - Chat with context-aware responses from documents
 - Delete old sessions (including uploaded files and vector stores)